Sewing Machine Fun is reader supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Cardboard Cutting Board

 A cardboard cutting board folds up and lays out when needed.
 It is huge and has inch measurements on it.
 It is super helpful in measuring large areas of fabric.
 I like to lay mine down on the floor and use it to measure several yards of fabric.
 I also use it as a work surface at times, too.

 A seam gauge is used for small measurements, for example: buttonhole diameters, border widths, and hem depths.
 It allows you to mark seam allowance widths precisely and is useful when instructions call for turning and pressing raw fabric edges toward the wrong side.
 Seam gauges are usually metal with a sliding plastic marker and measure 6” long.

 At some point in your sewing adventure, you will need to mark your fabric.
 Especially if you’re sewing from a pattern!
 In this case, design details like buttonholes and button placement, seam lines, folds, pleats, darts, and such will need to be transferred from the pattern to your fabric.

 And when making measurements on fabric, you need a nonpermanent way to mark.
 I mostly use tailor’s chalk, a tracing wheel, and washable fabric marking pens for this, but I’ll give you a couple of other options.
 And, ok, I’ll confess, I also use the occasional #2 pencil (and my daughters’ Crayola washable markers and chalk from her chalkboard) if I’m marking the back of fabrics and I’m feeling a little lazy.
-Sometimes convenience is worth it, you know?

 You can buy a flat wedge or slice of chalk, pencil chalk, or chalk powder in a rolling wheel dispenser.
 I use a slice of blue tailor’s chalk, which easily brushes away.